keyancummins/BIOL3070-Cummins/RMarkdown-Group-Project.md

 # DISCUSSION

-## Interpretation of 1st analysis
+## Interpretation of Findings

-The Simple Linear Regression analysis established a model to predict the Asthma Rate based on the Percentage of Poor Air Quality Days.
-The analysis revealed a Correlation Coefficient of r = -0.279, indicating a weak negative linear relationship.
-This suggests that as the percentage of poor air quality days increases, the asthma rate tends to slightly decrease.
-The Coefficient of Determination R^2 was 0.078, meaning that approximately 7.8% of the variability in asthma rates across the 50 states can be explained by poor air quality days.
-Importantly, the Regression p-value was 0.0497, which is just below the significance level of alpha = 0.05.
-Therefore, we reject the null hypothesis, concluding that there is a statistically significant linear relationship between these variables.
-However, the direction of this relationship (negative) is the opposite of what was expected.
+The study found a statistically significant weak negative linear relationship between the percentage of poor air quality days and adult asthma prevalence across the 50 U.S. states (r = -0.279, p = 0.0497).

-## Interpretation of 2nd analysis
+This result, while statistically significant at the alpha = 0.05 level, directly rejects the initial hypothesis and prediction.

-The Pearson Correlation analysis reinforced the findings from the regression.
-The Pearson correlation coefficient r = -0.279 confirmed the weak negative association.
-The calculated p-value of 0.0497 indicates that the result is statistically significant at the 95% confidence level.
-This means that the likelihood of observing this relationship by random chance (if there were truly no relationship) is less than 5%.
+Our hypothesis predicted a positive correlation, suggesting that higher poor air quality would lead to higher asthma rates.
+Instead, the data indicates that states with a higher frequency of poor air quality days (like California, 46% poor air days, 8.7% asthma) tend to have slightly lower adult asthma prevalence rates compared to states with better air quality (like Maine, 8% poor air days, 13.1% asthma).

-Consequently, we have statistical evidence to suggest a non-zero correlation, but the result directly contradicts our prediction.
-The data indicate that states with higher frequencies of poor air quality days (like California) actually report lower percentages of adults with current asthma compared to states with better air quality (like Maine or New Hampshire).
+The R^2 value of 0.078 shows that only 7.8% of the variability in state-level asthma rates is explained by outdoor air quality.
+This low value strongly suggests that the overall state-level asthma prevalence is overwhelmingly influenced by other, more powerful confounding factors.

 # CONCLUSION